top of page

 Through his cohort at Better Youth, he has been exposed to a plethora of animated styles such as anime, in which he aims to combine multiple genres in his work.
 He loves leading and cultivating an environment of positivity for all collaborators and feels with animation, the sky is the limit!

-Real to Reel Global CO-Founder / Lead Producer
+Real to Reel Global Program Coordinator / Film + TV Lab Mentor

 Program Support